 ISBN 13: 978-1-4647-6585-8

 This book is available in the following format(s):

 - Small, Portable, Purse-Sized Softcover Booklet With Staple Binding (Available from the publisher’s website plus numerous other retailers); this is the version of the book I’m reviewing.

 - Digital download: Kindle e-book edition (available from Amazon)

-- >Digital download: PDF e-book (available from the Leisure Arts website)
+- >Digital download: Kindle e-book (available from Amazon)